dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 My first instinct was a one-liner:

 > *"Using the Chinook database, write me a SQL query that shows revenue by country,
 > number of customers, and average spend.
 Sort by revenue descending."*

-That would return something, but not something presentable — raw decimals, weak aliases, no comments, no awareness of SQLite's limitations.
-So before writing my actual prompt, I asked the AI for a reusable prompt framework for technical tasks.
-It returned the eight-part structure (Persona, Task, Context, Constraints, Format, References, Audience, Evaluate) that I used to rebuild my request from scratch.
+That would return something, but not something presentable.
+Raw decimals, weak aliases, no comments, no awareness of SQLite's limitations.
+So instead of sending that as-is, I used a structured prompt framework I'd been developing (Persona, Task, Context, Constraints, Format, References, Audience, Evaluate) and asked the AI to help me build a technical prompt for SQL around the business question.
+That collaboration produced the prompt above.

-The before/after speaks for itself — same underlying ask, completely different quality of output.
+The before/after speaks for itself: same underlying ask, completely different quality of output.

 ---